 Brian and Paul’s top beer picks: Liquid Vinyl (Black IPA) and Ruckus Red (Red)

 Date night best bet: Book a seat on the Hop On!
-Central Florida Brewery Tour, which meets and ends at Broken Cauldron.
+Central Florida Brewery Tour, which meets and ends at Broken Strings.
 A variety of tours are offered including an Orlando City soccer package.

 2810 Corrine Drive, Orlando